-Women Win would also like to appreciate the support of some of our core funding partners who have made it possible to launch the ONSIDE Fund and support the first round of grantees.
+Women Win would also like to appreciate the support of some of our core funding partners who have made it possible to launch and support the ONSIDE Fund grantees.

-During this first round of the ONSIDE Fund the Advisory Committee will participate in the selection of the initial cohort of re-grantees advancing gender justice through sports.
+During this first round of the ONSIDE Fund the Advisory Committee participated in the selection of the initial cohort of re-grantees advancing gender justice through sports.

-However, the Advisory Committee will also establish fully participatory grant-making processes for future rounds of funding.
+The Advisory Committee continues to establish fully participatory grant-making processes for future rounds of funding.

 I'm a human rights activist and photographer based in Germany and mainly focusing on women’s rights.
 I travelled extensively to disadvantaged communities around the world to document issues such as gender inequality, racism, urban deprivation, sexism and cultural conflict.
 I'm passionate about advocating for a world in which girls and women can do sports without being discriminated against for any reason.